 Investment in sustainable mobility needs to be accelerated, particularly in zeroemission vehicles and required infrastructure, as well as digitalising and electrifying rail.
-The deployment of zeroemission road mobility has been very modest in Czechia to date, with the share of new electric vehicle registrations reaching 3.8% ().
-The expected roll-out of zero-emission vehicles such as trucks will require the deployment of dedicated charging and refuelling infrastructure in the coming years.
+The deployment of zeroemission road mobility has been very modest in Czechia to date, with the share of new electric vehicle registrations reaching 3.8% (16). expected roll-out of zero-emission vehicles such as trucks will require the deployment of dedicated charging and refuelling infrastructure in the coming years.
 A revision of the National Action Plan for Clean Mobility could target these outstanding challenges.

-The transition towards a green economy needs to be coupled with sufficient environmental protection ambitions.
+needs to be coupled with sufficient environmental protection ambitions.
 Czechia would benefit from investing more in tackling environmental protection and climate adaptation challenges (17).
-Between 2014 and 2020. environmental investment needs in Czechia were estimated to be at least EUR 4.4 billion, while investment stood at around EUR 2.9 billion, leaving a gap of at least EUR 1.5 billion per year ().
-The gap in investments is further exacerbated by climate change, putting pressure on water management. the agricultural sector and carbon sinks.
+Between 2014 and 2020. environmental investment needs in Czechia were estimated to be at least EUR 4.4 billion, while investment stood at around EUR 2.9 billion, leaving a gap of at least EUR 1.5 billion per year (18).
+The gap in investments is further exacerbated by climate change, putting management.